demisto/content/Packs/AWS-ILM/Integrations/AWSILM/README.md

 ### iam-update-group
 ***
 Updates an existing group resource.
 This command allows individual (or groups of) users to be added or removed from the group with a single operation.
-A max of 100 users can be modified in 1 call
+A maximum of 100 users can be modified in a single call.

 #### Base Command